Listen to Let the Verse Flow on Your Podcast Player of Choice

 đź“š

-Which of your senses do you get most pleasure from and how is your sensory system engaged in your favorite natural setting?
+Which of your senses do you get the most pleasure from and how is your sensory system engaged in your favorite natural setting?

 đź“š